Privacy Policy

 Where we collect health information, this is processed on the basis of your explicit consent under Article 9(2)(a) UK GDPR, together with our legitimate interests in ensuring safe participation in physical activity.

-Our lawful bases for collecting or using personal information for the operation of customer accounts and guarantees are: Contract; Legitimate interests.
+Our lawful bases for collecting or using personal information for the operation of customer accounts and guarantees are:

-Contract: We have to collect or use the information so we can enter into or carry out a contract with you.
+- Contract – we have to collect or use the information so we can enter into or carry out a contract with you.
 All of your data protection rights may apply except the right to object.

 This includes maintaining accurate booking records, processing payments, managing class credits or transfers, communicating important account-related updates, and ensuring secure access to booking information.

-Our lawful bases for collecting or using personal information for service updates or marketing purposes are: Consent.
+Our lawful bases for collecting or using personal information for service updates or marketing purposes are:

-Consent: We have permission from you after we gave you all the relevant information.
-You have the right to withdraw your consent at any time.
+- Consent - we have permission from you after we gave you all the relevant information.
+All of your data protection rights may apply, except the right to object.
+To be clear, you do have the right to withdraw your consent at any time.

-Our lawful bases for collecting or using personal information for legal requirements are: Legal obligation.
+Our lawful bases for collecting or using personal information for legal requirements are:

-Legal obligation: We have to collect or use your information so we can comply with the law.
+- Legal obligation – we have to collect or use your information so we can comply with the law.
+All of your data protection rights may apply, except the right to erasure, the right to object and the right to data portability.

-Our lawful bases for collecting or using personal information for dealing with queries, complaints or claims are: Legal obligation; Legitimate interests.
+Our lawful bases for collecting or using personal information for dealing with queries, complaints or claims are:

-Legal obligation: We have to collect or use your information so we can comply with the law.
+- Legal obligation – we have to collect or use your information so we can comply with the law.
+All of your data protection rights may apply, except the right to erasure, the right to object and the right to data portability.

-Legitimate interests: We process personal information in order to respond to queries, investigate complaints, and manage potential claims appropriately and fairly.
+Bendy Bodies processes personal information in order to respond to queries, investigate complaints, and manage potential claims appropriately and fairly.

 - Communicate effectively with individuals raising concerns